in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 	- Time To Market
 - 7Cs of DevOps
 	- Continuous (Planning, Development, Integration, Deployment, Testing, Delivery & Monitoring, and Feedback)
-- 3 Elements of DEVOPS CULTURE
+- 3 Elements of DevOps CULTURE
 	- What would you do if something is difficult?
 	- Focus on the End Goal
 	- Continuous Improvements
 	- Culture of Learning and Sharing
 		- Convert Local Discoveries to Global Improvements
-- 5 Devops Best Practices
+- 5 DevOps Best Practices
 	- Standardization
 		- Get all teams aligned (Containers)
 	- Limit Work In Progress